gggeek/db-3v4l/README.md

 * Docker-compose: version 1.10.0 or later (version 1.23.0 or later recommended)

-* Recommended: bash shell and commands: awk, date, dirname, grep, id, printf, sed
+* Recommended: bash shell and commands: awk, date, dirname, find, grep, id, printf, sed, sort, xargs

 * minimum RAM, CPU, Disk space: these have not been measured, but you probably want something better than a raspberry pi...